nikoschalikias/scaleRap/README.md

 # nixal_reprap4040 #

-A scale-able Reprap 3D printer based on aluminium profile 4040.
+A scale-able open-hardware Reprap 3D printer based on aluminium profile 4040.
-All plastic parts and the assembly are designed in a Fusion360 CAD.
+All plastic parts and the assembly are designed in Fusion360 CAD.